Belarusian cuisine. How many feelings this phrase evokes from anyone who has ever got to know Belarusian national dishes?

-But in addition to the well-known to all draniki’s, there are also many incredibly tasty dishes, which are definitely worth a try by everyone who set foot on the land of our hospitable homeland.
+But in addition to the well-known draniki, there are also many incredibly tasty dishes, which are definitely worth a try by everyone who set foot on the land of our hospitable homeland.

-Kletski are jokingly called Belarusian fast food, and all thanks to their unconditional popularity and simplicity of cooking.
+Kletski are jokingly called Belarusian fast food and all thanks to their unconditional popularity and simplicity of cooking.
 Traditional kletski are flour balls, quickly boiled in boiling water, or, optionally, in milk.

-Over time, the balls began to add meat filling or even use kletski to make soups, but their taste from this only wins.
-This dish is popular not only in Belarus, but also in many countries of Eastern Europe.
+Over time, people started adding meat filling or even using kletski to make soups, but their taste from this only wins.
+This dish is popular not only in Belarus but also in many countries of Eastern Europe.

 Also read: Top 5 Belarus Tourist Attractions

 Behind the rank-and-file name lies the usual potato casserole, but not everything is so simple.
-The main feature of tukmachis is onions, pre-fried in fresh fat, which is then added to the casserole during or after cooking.
+The main feature of tukmachis are onions, pre-fried in fresh fat, which is then added to the casserole during or after cooking.
 This unobtrusive detail gives the dish a special rustic taste.
 Tukmachi is served with salted curd and fresh milk.

-Galushki is a typical peasant dish, which nevertheless can become not only an excellent side dish, but also a full dish on your table.
+Galushki is a typical peasant dish, which nevertheless can become not only an excellent side dish but also a full dish on your table.

-As soon as they serve soft and delicate galushki: with meat and garlic sauce, with condensed milk and melted butter, just with sour cream and greens or as an appetizer for soup with bread.
-In any case, behind they simple appearance there is an unforgettable taste that manifests itself in different ways (depending on the dishes with which they are savored).
+As soon they serve soft and delicate galushki: with meat and garlic sauce, condensed milk, and melted butter, just with sour cream and greens or as an appetizer for soup with bread.
+In any case, behind their simple appearance, there is an unforgettable taste that manifests itself in different ways (depending on the dishes with which they are savored).

-In appearance, the nalistniki look like ordinary pancakes stuffed, but this is not quite so: compared to the usual pancakes, the nalistniki are much thinner and are used more for serving the dish than for forming the taste.
+Nalistniki are popular crêpes in Belarus, made from unleavened egg-like liquid dough.
+In appearance, the nalistniki look like ordinary pancakes, but this is not quite so: compared to the usual pancakes, the nalistniki are much thinner and are used more for serving the dish than for forming the taste.

 Also read: Top 10 Souvenirs to Buy in Belarus

 Another variation of the dish from potatoes is sashni.
 Sashni are small potato cutlets with cottage cheese stuffing.
-For cooking you will need an hour of free time and your enthusiasm.
+For cooking, you will need an hour of free time and your enthusiasm.

 The result – a delicate potato in combination with a soft curd literally melts in your mouth!
 This dish is especially popular with children.

-“Karavai, Karavai, choose the one you want!” – it’s the well-known children’s game, familiar to all Belarusians since childhood.
+“Karavai, Karavai, choose the one you want!” – it’s a well-known children’s game, familiar to all Belarusians since childhood.
 For the Belarusian culture, the Karavai is not just a kind of bread.

 After all, the tradition of giving a Karavai to a newly-married couple is still strong in Belarus.
-If you were given a Karavai, you must break off a piece, dunk it in salt and try it.
+If you were given a Karavai, you must break off a piece, dip it in salt and try it.

-But what is special about a simple potato casserole called a “babka”?
-The secret is simple: a cast-iron frying pan, natural products and languishes on the fire do their thing!
+But what is special about a simple potato casserole called “babka”?
+The secret is simple: a cast-iron frying pan, natural products, and languishes on the fire do their thing!
 Delicate potatoes with a light crust, combined with meat and sour cream, will be enjoyed even by those who consider such dishes “heavy.”

-For cooking enough to grate the potatoes on a small grater, mix with finely chopped onions, pieces of brisket and salt, and then bake in a frying pan under the lid.
+For cooking enough to grate the potatoes on a small grater, mix with finely chopped onions, pieces of brisket, and salt, and then bake in a frying pan under the lid.
 The result will amaze you!

+This list would not be complete without mentioning the draniki – the most famous Belarusian dish.
 Many mistakenly call them simply potato pancakes, but this is a great misconception.
-The classic recipe is extremely simple: from grated potatoes (pre-salted), make a small “pancakes” and lay on a hot iron frying pan, generously greased with oil.
+The classic recipe is extremely simple: from grated potatoes (pre-salted), make small “pancakes” and lay them on a hot iron frying pan, with a generous amount of oil.
 At first glance, nothing special, but the taste!